Houston Attorneys for Accidents On Barges

-If you have been injured while working on a barge, Simmons and Fletcher, P.C., has barge accident lawyers to assist you.
-There are many way that serious injuries can be incurred working aboard a barge.
+If you have been injured while working on a barge, Simmons and Fletcher, P.C., Injury & Accident Lawyers’ barge accident lawyers can help.
+There are many ways that serious injuries can be incurred by working aboard a barge.
 Some of these include:

 - Crushing injuries while lightering with an oil tanker or docking with a tugboat.